U.S. ends J&J COVID-19 vaccine pause; shots to resume immediately - Up News Info

 Article content

-The United States can immediately resume use of Johnson & Johnson’s COVID-19 vaccine, top health regulators said on Friday, ending a 10-day pause to investigate the vaccine’s link to extremely rare but potentially deadly blood clots.
+The United States can immediately resume use of Johnson & Johnson’s COVID-19 vaccine, top health regulators said on Friday, ending a 10-day pause to investigate its link to extremely rare but potentially deadly blood clots.

-The Centers for Disease Control and Prevention (CDC) and Food and Drug Administration said in a joint statement that they would warn of the risk of a potentially fatal syndrome involving severe blood clots and low platelets in a fact sheet given to recipients.
+The Centers for Disease Control and Prevention (CDC) and Food and Drug Administration said the risks of experiencing the syndrome involving severe blood clots and low platelets as a result of the vaccine was very low.
+They found 15 cases in the 8 million shots given.

-Top U.S. FDA officials said the decision was effective immediately, clearing the way for shots in arms as early as Saturday.

 “We are no longer recommending a pause in the use of this vaccine,” CDC Director Rochelle Walensky told a news briefing.
 “Based on the in-depth analysis, there is likely an association but the risk is very low.”

+Top U.S. FDA officials said the decision was effective immediately, clearing the way for shots in arms as early as Saturday.
+The agency said it would warn of the risk in an updated fact sheet given to vaccine recipients and providers.

-The agencies made the decision following a meeting by outside advisers to the CDC who recommended that the vaccine pause be ended.
-The agencies had been investigating the risks of the vaccine.
+The agencies made the decision following a meeting of outside advisers to the CDC who recommended that the vaccine pause be ended.

+In an analysis presented at the meeting, CDC staff said that the cases of the syndrome that they had found occurred at a rate of seven per one million doses in women under age 50, with the highest risk occurring among women ages 30 to 39.

 Advertisement